Combining Igusa's conjectures on exponential sums and monodromy with semi-continuity of the minimal exponent: The non-degenerate case

 \section{The non-degenerate case}

-In this section we show that Conjecture \ref{con:SfN} with $\varepsilon=0$ holds for non-degenerate polynomials, where the non-degeneracy condition is with respect to the Newton polyhedron of $f-f(0)$ at zero, as in \cite{CAN}.
+In this section we show that Conjecture \ref{con:SfN} with $\varepsilon=0$ holds for non-degenerate polynomials, where the non-degeneracy condition is with respect to the Newton polyhedron of $f-f(0)$ at zero as in \cite{CAN} (which is slightly different than the non-degeneracy notion of \cite{Kuchn}, \cite{Varchen}).
 The non-degeneracy condition generalizes the situation where $f$ is a sum of monomials in separate variables, like $x_1x_2+x_3x_4$.
 In detail, writing $f(x)-f(0) = \sum_{i\in\NN^n} \beta_i x^i$ in multi-index notation, let

 be the support of $f-f(0)$.
 Further, let